Hotmoka/hotmoka/README.md

        --module blockchain/io.takamaka.publish.Publisher
 ```

 The program should run and hang waiting for the ENTER key.
 Do not press such key yet!
-Instead, try to enter the following
+Instead,
-URL into a browser running in your machine:
+enter the following URL into a browser running in your machine:

 ```url
 http://localhost:8080/get/signatureAlgorithmForRequests